Royal Canadian Mint Olympic coins: History

+On February 23, 2007, the Royal Canadian Mint held a press conference in Calgary, Alberta, to announce the release of the Vancouver Olympic commemorative coins.
+The denomination for the Vancouver Olympic coins is twenty-five dollars.
+The twenty-five dollar coins are the first modern Olympic coins ever to have a hologram on the reverse.

 1976 Montreal Summer Games

-Most numismatists agree that the first true numismatic collection was the Olympic Five and Ten Dollar coins for the 1976 Montreal Olympics.
+Most numismatists agree that the first true numismatic collection was the Olympic five- and ten-dollar coins for the 1976 Montreal Olympics.
 Starting in February 1973, the Royal Canadian Mint (RCM) engaged in a very ambitious program.
 At the behest of the federal government, led by then-Prime Minister Pierre Elliott Trudeau, it was agreed that these coins would help finance and commemorate the 1976 Summer Olympics.

 The plan was to have thirty coins, twenty-eight silver coins with face values of $5 and $10, and two gold coins.
 This would signify the first time that the RCM issued coins with face values of $5 and $10 since 1914.
 These coins would be categorized into seven series with each series configured into four coin sets (two five dollar coins and two ten dollar coins).
 The seven series were constituted as follows: